oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 * **Project Name:** blinky

-#### 1. Select Property Name and Namespace
+#### 1. Select Namespace
-The profile's property name is used in the OpenC2 actuator, target, args, and results lists.
-The namespace allows this schema to be referenced from other documents.
+The profile's namespace allows this schema to be referenced from other documents.
 The mechanism used to reference definitions from other documents is described in the OpenC2 [Namespace Registry](https://github.com/oasis-open/openc2-custom-aps/blob/master/namespace-registry.md).

-Note that the property name is not tied to the name of the project or the profile.
-Although we are calling this the "blinky" profile, we will use a shorter property name "led" to refer to that profile in commands and responses.

-* **Property Name:** led
 * **Namespace:** https://oasis-open.org/openc2/custom/blinky/v1.0

 #### 2. Select Actions and Targets